pretix/pretix/doc/api/resources/orders.rst

    * ``valid_until``

+   * ``secret``

    Changing parameters such as ``item`` or ``price`` will **not** automatically trigger creation of a new invoice, you need to take care of that yourself.

+   Changing ``secret`` does not cause a new PDF ticket to be sent to the customer, nor does it cause the old secret to be added to the revocation list, even if your ticket generator uses one.

    **Example request**: